 TGbe editor: Please revise 35.9.4.1 title and append new paragraphs after the first one as follows:

-35.9.4.1 TXOP rules for R-TWT SPs(#11109)
+35.9.4.1 TXOP (#13446)and backoff procedure rules for R-TWT SPs(#11109)

 A non-AP EHT STA with dot11RestrictedTWTOptionImplemented set to true as a TXOP holder shall ensure the TXOP ends before the start time of any (#11109)R-TWT SPs advertised by the associated AP.
 Before starting transmission of any MPDU, a non-AP EHT STA with dot11RestrictedTWTOptionImplemented set to true that is not a TXOP responder and not a member of the upcoming (#13012)(#10893)R-TWT SP shall check if there is enough time for the frame exchange to complete prior to the start of the R-TWT SP and, if there is not enough time then the STA shall defer transmission by selecting a random backoff count using the present CW (without advancing to the next value in the series).
 The QSRC[AC] for the MSDU or A-MSDU are not affected.

+(#11705,13034,13446)An EHT AP with dot11RestrictedTWTOptionImplemented set to true as a TXOP holder shall ensure the TXOP ends before the start time of any R-TWT SP advertised by itself unless the EHT AP starts the frame exchange to transmit DL frames of R-TWT DL TID(s) or to solicit the UL frames of R-TWT UL TID(s) when the R-TWT SP starts.

+(#13838,13446)During an R-TWT SP, a member STA may suspend decrementing the backoff counter of any AC that doesn’t have any R-TWT TID(s) mapped to until it has delivered all its frames from R-TWT TID(s), and resume the decrementing afterwards or when the SP is ended.

 (Part 3 – 4 CIDs)